Frequently Asked Questions (FAQ)

 For how long should DRDP forms be maintained on file?

-There is a five-y record retention requirement for maintaining DRDP records.
+There is a five-year record retention requirement for maintaining DRDP records.
 DRDP Online allows programs to meet this record retention requirement and store the DRDP records in a free, secure online system.

-Should the portfolios be kept on file also?
+Should the portfolios also be kept on file?

 Portfolios should be kept on file (either electronically or in paper versions) during the program year.
 At the end of the year, or when a child leaves the program, the portfolio should be sent home with the child.
 You don't need to store them for five years.